Sparser, Faster, Lighter Transformer Language Models: Further Related Work

 Expanding on the findings of \citet{zhang-etal-2022-moefication}, \citet{li2023lazyneuronphenomenonemergence} documents that Transformer MLP layers with ReLU activations exhibit inherent activation sparsity across architectures, depths, and data distributions.
 Building on this observation, \citet{mirzadeh2023relu_apple_finetune} shows that replacing GELU with ReLU in non-gated feed-forward layers yields negligible performance degradation while enabling up to three times theoretical inference speedup with less computation.
 However, they focus on older architectures (OPT models) with non-gated feed-forward blocks and leave efficient kernel implementation to future work.

 More recent methods have also been proposed to enhance sparsity after altering modern gated architectures and have claimed speedups when running sparse feedforward layers in isolation on older generations of devices.
 TurboSparse~\citep{song2024turbo} proposes a modification to the feed-forward block itself, introducing dReLU, which applies ReLU to \emph{both} gate and up projections: $h = \mathrm{ReLU}(xW_g) \odot \mathrm{ReLU}(xW_u)$.
 ProSparse~\citep{song2024prosparse} proposes finetuning pretrained models and artificial thresholding of the activations to increase sparsity.
-Q-Sparse~\citep{q_sparse_top_k_related}, further deviates from standard architectures via maintaining only the top-K activations and applying a straight-through estimator.
-We also note that additional works proposed introducing structured sparsity post-training, such as by predicting~\citep{dejavu_contectual_sparsity_related} and pruning activation to set sparsity levels~\citep{cats_post_training_thresh_related, teal_post_training_thresh_related}.
-Unlike these works, our paper introduces general-purpose kernels to leverage unstructured sparsity, demonstrating empirical efficiency benefits during LLM training and inference.
+Q-Sparse~\citep{q_sparse_top_k_related} further deviates from standard architectures via maintaining only the top-K activations and applying a straight-through estimator.
+We also note that additional works proposed introducing sparsity post-training, such as by predicting~\citep{dejavu_contectual_sparsity_related} and pruning activation to set sparsity levels~\citep{cats_post_training_thresh_related, teal_post_training_thresh_related}.
+However, together with other related efforts~\citep{macko2025macko}, the kernels employed to leverage unstructured sparsity from prior research mainly target memory-bound GEMV operations for the single/few-token regime.
+Unlike these prior works, our paper introduces general-purpose kernels for compute-bound GEMM operations in batched settings with thousands of input tokens, where dense baselines on modern devices can execute up to orders-of-magnitude higher FLOP/s with large tiles and Tensor Cores.
+Moreover, focusing on the batched setting allows our work to demonstrate that leveraging unstructured sparsity can provide empirical efficiency benefits during both LLM inference and training.